 Are Veterinary Consolidators and Hospital Groups Helping or Hurting Veterinary Medicine?

-During the last three decades, a growing number of PRIVATELY-OWNED veterinary hospitals providing general, specialty, and emergency medical care to pets have been acquired by veterinary consolidators and by hospital groups and are now CORPORATE-OWNED.
+During the last three decades, a growing number of privately-owned veterinary hospitals providing general, specialty, and emergency medical care to pets have been acquired by corporate entities such as veterinary consolidators and hospital groups.
 Their are approximately 28,000 to 32,000 veterinary practices in the United States.

 - “Every day hospitals and private equity groups are buying up medical practices turning independent doctors into employees.
 That trend is not healthy for patients or for doctors and it hurts our health-care system.
 When doctors give up their independence to work for health systems, studies show that health-care costs go up, quality goes down, access to care is limited, jobs are lost, communities suffer financial harm, and doctors feel less satisfied.
 Everybody pays.”

 There are currently more than 60 consolidators within the veterinary consolidation space which is a form of investment when bigger veterinary groups buy smaller ones (or just veterinary practices directly either from a private or corporate-owned) to boost profits and often re-sell a revitalized business in 5-7 years.
-The acquired practice is considered to be CORPORATE-OWNED.
 Some of these consolidators are backed by private equity (PE) which aim for fast growth, an increase in profit margins and may seek additional mergers and acquisitions in order to maximize returns.
 VIEW the list of consolidators that own the largest share of the veterinary market.

 - Common Perceptions about Corporate-Owned Veterinary Practices